KEY POINTS

 According to the Federal Government’s energy department, 15%-30% of Australian household energy usage is from water heating.
-While these figures may seem daunting, Canstar Blue has listed some ideas for reducing hot water costs without ditching hot showers.
+While these figures may seem daunting, Canstar Blue has some ideas for reducing hot water costs without ditching hot showers.

 On this page: